Coziest Pumpkin Patches

 Blase Family Farm (Rockwall)

-Located the Blase Family Farm, this blueberry farm is transformed into a pumpkin patch for the fall.
+Located at the Blase Family Farm, this blueberry farm is transformed into a pumpkin patch for the fall.
 Blueberry picking is closed for the year, but you can find a petting zoo, go on a hayride, and have plenty of picture opportunities though their wooded walking trail.
 Pumpkins and straw bales are available for sale.

 Preston Trail Farms (Gunter)